 The Boiling River is located in Mammoth as well.
 Don’t let the name fool you, it’s not even close to feeling like a hot tub.
 Anyone who has ever put a toe in any body of water at Yellowstone National Park will tell you it is C.O.L.D.
 Because some heated geothermal water flows into the Gardner River, it heats parts of it up enough to be tolerable to soak in.

 If you want to see a football field pool of the clearest, bluest blue you’ll ever encounter, go see the Grand Prismatic Spring located on the Lower Loop just above the Old Faithful Geyser Basin.

 Hot springs are cool because of the color changes.
 Where it is more shallow, you’ll see orange and yellows but as it gets deeper the color becomes more rich by going from green to light blue to deep blue at the deepest part.

-You can view Grand Prismatic up close by walking out onto the Midway Geyser Basin.
+You can view the Grand Prismatic up close by walking out onto the Midway Geyser Basin.
 It’s a .8-mile boardwalk loop that is an easy trail.
-However, the very best way to see this marvel is from the overlook a mile south from the Midway geyser basin at the Fairy Falls parking lot.
+However, the very best way to see this marvel is from the overlook a mile south of the Midway geyser basin at the Fairy Falls parking lot.
 From there you’ll hike a moderate .6-mile trail to the overlook.
 A little extra effort but it’s worth it!
 You can see the entire Midway Geyser Basin from there and get a real feel for how big Grand Prismatic actually is.